Latest Event

 Seeing the BTL Market through Green-Tinted Glasses

-On the 3rd November, The Mortgage Action Climate Group hosted their second webinar looking at how the Buy to Let market is impacted within the green agenda.
+On the 3rd November, The Mortgage Action Climate Group (now the Green Mortgage Advice Initiative) hosted their second webinar looking at how the Buy to Let market is impacted within the green agenda.
 With further regulation planned in this space the MCAG secured the following presenters, Sara Palmer (The Mortgage Lender), Adrian Moloney (OSB Group), Jon Cooper (Aldermore), and David Whittaker (Keystone) to look at the areas affecting you as a broker, within your BTL book, your landlord clients, how lenders can work with you and what the future for BTL within the green agenda could look like.

 • Regulation under a Green economy (Sara Palmer)